25th August 2014

 Ugo Hayter from the human rights team at law firm Leigh Day, which is representing FFBRA, said:

-''We believe that this planning permission has been granted unlawfully and flies in the face of overwhelming community opposition.''
+"We're very pleased that the High Court has agreed for this to go to a full judicial review hearing as we believe this planning permission has been granted unlawfully and flies in the face of overwhelming community opposition."

 Sue Taylor, Balcombe resident and campaigner, said: